diogro/expressionVariance-manuscript/main.md

 Given the broad consistency of gene expression variance in healthy tissues, a natural question is how do these well-regulated levels of variation behave in perturbed or disease conditions.
 We find some suggestive links between tissue-specific variance ranks and disease, but these links need to be better explored using more specific methods.
-Comparing two HapMap populations, Li et al. [-@Li2010-qs] showed that gene expression variance was similar in both populations and that high variance genes were enriched for genes related to HIV susceptibility, consistent with our observation of enrichment for immune-related genes among those with more variable expression.
+Comparing two HapMap populations, Li et al. [-@Li2010-qs] showed that gene expression variance was similar in both populations and that high-variance genes were enriched for genes related to HIV susceptibility, consistent with our observation of enrichment for immune-related genes among those with more variable expression.
 In a case-control experiment, Mar et al. [-@Mar2011-dr] showed that expression variance was related to disease status in Schizophrenia and Parkinson's disease patients, with altered genes being non-randomly distributed across signaling networks.
 These authors also find a link between gene network connectivity and expression variance, in agreement with the effect we find using the gene expression variance rank.
 Also, the pattern of variance alteration differed across diseases, with Parkinson's patients showing increased expression variance, and Schizophrenia patients showing more constrained patterns of expression.
 The authors hypothesize that the reduced variance in Schizophrenia patients reduces the robustness of their gene expression networks, what we refer to as a loss of plasticity.
 This suggests several types of shifts in gene expression variation are possible, with different outcomes.
 We highlight three distinct possibilities:
-First, low variance genes, under strong stabilizing selection, could become more variable under stress, indicating a reduced capacity for maintaining homeostasis.
+First, low-variance genes, under strong stabilizing selection, could become more variable under stress, indicating a reduced capacity for maintaining homeostasis.
 Second, high-variance genes, expected to be reactive to changes in the environment, could become less variable, indicating a reduced capacity to respond to external stimuli.
 Third, the covariance between different genes could be altered, leading to decoherence between interdependent genes [@Lea2019-pq].
 Any one of these changes in expression variance patterns could have physiological consequences, and exploring these differences should be a major part of linking gene expression to cell phenotypes and function (see Hagai et al. [-@Hagai2018-fu] for example).